ppreshant/qPCR-analysis/notes_qPCR.md

 	- The script works for one rdml file but does not find the file when run again or with other rdml files
 	- Any new files added after running the script are not found.
 Calling `os.chdir` inside the function seems to freeze it's directory state at when the script was run
 	- [ ] Move the g14 script to the outside directory and try running it/calling it as a module
+		- Running from jupyter-lab worked for 1 file, will check for second file sometime

 ### Calibration
 - [ ] Implement code in a follow up to linregpcr post processing.R: